Sign up to our Newsletter

 • Providing legal counsel and advice on whether to appeal a case

-Appellate lawyers can either represent the appellant, the party appealing a case, or the respondent, the party responding to the appeal.
+Appellate lawyers can represent either the appellant, the party appealing a case, or the respondent, the party responding to the appeal.

 What Skills Do You Need to Become an Appellate Lawyer?